EESSI/docs/docs/using_eessi/building_on_eessi.md

 !!!
 Note
     Be careful adding to the `MODULEPATH` in your `.bashrc` if you are on a cluster with heterogeneous architectures.
 You don't want to pick up on a module that was not compiled for the correct architectures accidentally.

-Since your module is build on top of the EESSI environment, that needs to be loaded first (as described [here](../using_eessi/setting_up_environment.md)), if you haven't already done so.
+Since your module is built on top of the EESSI environment, that needs to be loaded first (as described [here](../using_eessi/setting_up_environment.md)), if you haven't already done so.

 Finally, you should be able to load our newly build module:
 ```